Nacho114/nachos/README.md

 Make sure to add any new files to git!

+Here are bunch of useful commands and faq of common issues!

 ## Upgrade

 Note, when running `switch`, this will build the system based on the latest